 Here are some cool sample routes you can take:

-- San Francisco (SFO) – Hong Kong (HKG) – Yangon (RGN) round-trip in United Polaris class and Cathay Dragon business class for 155,000 Aeroplan miles + $68 in taxes and fees with 1 stopover in Hong Kong (HKG).
+- San Francisco (SFO) – Hong Kong (HKG) – Yangon (RGN) round-trip in United Polaris class and Cathay Pacific business class for 155,000 Aeroplan miles + $68 in taxes and fees with 1 stopover in Hong Kong (HKG)

 As you can imagine, there’s a huge list of possible routes you can take.
 The best product with ANA has the highest taxes and fees, whereas other airlines don’t have such high surcharges.